White Sox Vs Giants Prediction, Odds, Pick

 Time: 9:45 p.m.
 ET/6:45 p.m.
 PT

-TV: NBC Sports Chicago (White Sox) / NBC Sports Bay Area (Giants) / MLB Extra Innings
+TV: NBC Sports Chicago (White Sox) / NBC Sports Bay Area (Giants) / MLB Network

 Stream: fuboTV (Click for free trial)